keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with terribly slow response time.

-* To trigger the deployment of this version, please execute the following command on your machine:
+* To trigger the deployment of this version, please execute the following command:

 ```console
 keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=2.0.0